muratk5n/thirdwave/en/index.md

 ---

-There is bizarre ideas on population growth and its place in economics..
+There are bizarre ideas on population growth and its place in economics..
 Some keep arguing more people are needed for growth, but that is mainly a right-wing argument, they just want cheap labor, more people competing for jobs is good for them as they root for the